Edited By : Renée Deveney

 Several nonchemical, natural alternatives to paraquat exist, including cover crops, managed grazing, manual weeding and thermal weed control.
 Consumers are increasingly concerned with the use of chemicals on food crops.
 Farmers are aware of these concerns and may reduce chemical use with more natural alternatives to paraquat.

 Geography and climate play a role in choosing natural weed control methods.
-For example, in tropical regions where overground biomass (rather than soil) holds most plant nutrients, options such as planting ground cover crops are viable solutions.
-Some farmers have found that acidic bioferments produced on site provide immediate burn-down of weeds without the hazards associated with chemical herbicides.
+For example, in tropical regions where overground biomass (rather than soil) holds most plant nutrients, options such as planting groundcover crops are viable.
+Some farmers have found that on-site bioferments produce immediate weed burn-down without the hazards associated with chemical herbicides.

 Nonchemical Paraquat Alternatives